-Particular Judgment, Purgatory, and the Last Judgement
+Particular Judgement, Purgatory, and the Last Judgement

-When the believers die, they might not be perfectly holy to enter heaven.
+When believers die, they might not be perfect to enter heaven.
 God will provide them the opportunity for purification to make them worthy of facing God (CCC-1030).
 Paul speaks of people who “will be saved, but only as through fire” (1 Cor 3:15).
-Jesus said, “whoever speaks against the holy Spirit will not be forgiven, either in this age or in the age to come” (Mt 12:32).
+Jesus said, “whoever speaks against the Holy Spirit will not be forgiven, either in this age or in the age to come” (Mt 12:32).
 This implies that there are minor sins that God would forgive in the afterlife.
 When Judas Maccabeus found the sin of his deceased militants, he and his companions “prayed that the sinful deed might be fully blotted out” (2 Macc 12:42).
 “He then took up a collection among all his soldiers, amounting to two thousand silver drachmas, which he sent to Jerusalem to provide for an expiatory sacrifice” (2 Macc 12:43).
 “Thus he made atonement for the dead that they might be absolved from their sin” (2 Macc 12:46).
-So, the church teaches, “Those who die in God’s grace and friendship imperfectly purified, although they are assured of their eternal salvation, undergo a purification after death, so as to achieve the holiness necessary to enter the joy of God” (CCC-1054).
+So, the Church teaches, “Those who die in God’s grace and friendship imperfectly purified, although they are assured of their eternal salvation, undergo a purification after death, so as to achieve the holiness necessary to enter the joy of God” (CCC1054).

 The Bible teaches the resurrection of the just and the unjust at the second coming of Christ (Acts 24:15).
 Jesus said, “Do not be amazed at this, because the hour is coming in which all who are in the tombs will hear his voices and will come out, those who have done good deeds to the resurrection of life, but those who have done wicked deeds to the resurrection of condemnation” (Jn 5:28-29).
-The passage we reflect here (Mat 25:31-46) is a graphic presentation of the eternal judgement that also gives evidence for the resurrection of the righteous and the unrighteous.
+The passage we reflect here (Mt 25:31-46) is a graphic presentation of the eternal judgement that also gives evidence for the resurrection of the righteous and the unrighteous.